 - The email address being unsubscribed should be automatically populated.
 Asking users to type their email address can lead to typos or the wrong contact being unsubscribed.

-- Think mobile-first: with lots of us checking our email on smart phones, always make sure your unsubscribe process is mobile friendly.
-The greatest landing page won’t do you any good when it’s not really useable with a mobile device.
+- With lots of us checking our email on smart phones, always make sure your unsubscribe process is mobile friendly.
+The greatest landing page won’t do you any good when it’s not really useable with a mobile device

-- Act immediately: I get it, it’s the holidays and you have a lot of great offers but you should remove a person from your list immediately upon getting the request.
-You lose the trust of the recipient if you continue sending to them for another two weeks – and they have multiple options to hit that “this is spam” button during this time.
+- We know it’s the holidays and you have a lot of great offers but you should remove a person from your list immediately upon getting the request.
+You lose the recipient’s trust if you continue sending to them for another two weeks – and they have multiple options to hit that “this is spam” button during this time.